bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is like a very tech-savvy intern

-ChatGPT is helpful when assisting you in work that might be too repetitive or time-consuming.
+ChatGPT is helpful when assisting you in work that might be too repetitive or time-consuming and involves a lot of known data.
 If you feel comfortable handing off work to ChatGPT that you also can fact-check and fine-tune on your own, you're in good hands.
-And though interns are so helpful, we still need to review the results before putting them into practice; if you submit your work and something goes wrong, do you want to tell your boss that "Well, that's what ChatGPT gave me"?
+And though interns are helpful, we still need to review the results before putting them into practice; if you submit your work and something goes wrong, do you want to tell your boss, "Well, that's what ChatGPT gave me?"

 #### ChatGPT is like a Rabbi, Mullah, or Priest of the Internet